 With Omicron driving India’s 3rd COVID wave, and cases continue to surge in the country, there seems to be no respite in sight for the healthcare workers.

 Unlike the 2nd wave, though the the number of COVID patients requiring ICU admission at hospitals, or dying from it are less, but we surely cannot let our guard down.

 Looking back at the past close to 2 years of COVID in the country, there were multiple heart wrenching moments I witnessed as a doctor on the frontline, which I would really love to forget.

 Following is one such conversation with the son of a patient, which has been hard to erase from my mind.

-It was the last week of April this year, the 2nd wave was at its peak and there was a shortage of hospital beds and oxygen as India battled COVID.
+It was the last week of April’ 21, the 2nd wave was at its peak and there was a shortage of hospital beds and oxygen as India battled COVID.